usnistgov/BF/content/en/Info/Models/BF Concepts.md

 A security failure may be caused by the converging final errors of several vulnerabilities.
 The bug in at least one of the chains must be fixed to avoid the failure.

-Using the BF software security concepts definitions, a vulnerability description can be formalize at a high-level with the following rules (the complete current BF LL1 grammar is available xxxhere).
+Using the BF software security concepts definitions, a vulnerability description can be formalized at a high-level with the following rules (the complete current BF LL1 grammar is available here: [BF Formal Language)](/BF/info/formalism/bf-formal-language/)).
 <br/>

     START := Vulnerability Converge
     Vulnerability := Bug Operation Error